A SHORT HISTORY OF WHITTLES BAKERY

-James Henry Rhodes Whittle who was born in 1856, the third child of John Rhodes Whittle Snr of Lower Booth Hollins farm.
-He worked as a ‘Fulling miller’ at Clegg & Brothers Flannel Finishers, Rakewood.
+Generally known as Henry Whittle, was born in 1856, the third child of John Rhodes Whittle Snr of Lower Booth Hollins farm.
+He worked as a ‘Fulling Miller’ at Clegg & Brothers Flannel Finishers, Rakewood.
 The census for 1881 finds him married to Jane and living at Benny Hill Farm, which is situated above Schofield Hall, towards Whittaker.
-They had at that time a two-year-old daughter Eunice Ann who had been born on 10th October 1878.
+They had at that time a two-year-old daughter Eunice Ann (born 10th October 1878).
 Their second child Ellen was born on 19th December 1882.
-Determined that his children would not have to follow him into the mill, he encouraged Jane to bake pies etc. that he delivered to the surrounding hamlets.
-When the two girls were old enough, they helped with the distribution.
+Henry was determined that his children would not follow him into the mill, encouraging Jane to bake pies etc. that he delivered to the surrounding hamlets.
+When the two girls were old enough, they too helped with the distribution.

-Again, business boomed and the bakery had to move to a building behind Featherstall Mill.
-By 1911, the business was again faced with demand outstripping supply and plans were drawn up for the bakery that was to take it onwards and upwards which was built in 1912.
+The business grew to such an extent that the bakery had to move to a building behind Featherstall Mill, By 1911, the business was again faced with demand outstripping supply and plans were drawn up for the bakery that was to take it onwards and upwards which was built in 1912.
 Incorporation took place that year becoming H Whittle Ltd.

-In 1954, the family sold out to Allied Bakeries, part of the Canadian Garfield Weston Group and the bakery continued to flourish.
-Between then and the late 1970’s, rationalisation took place, with product lines being centred on one bakery, e.g. teacakes, muffins and confectionery at Bradford and other products shared amongst other bakeries within the group.
+In 1954, the family sold out to Allied Bakeries, part of the Canadian Garfield Weston Group and initially the bakery continued to flourish under the new ownership.
+However over time up until the late 1970’s rationalisation took place with product lines being centred on one bakery, e.g. teacakes, muffins and confectionery at Bradford and other products shared amongst other bakeries within the group.
 Whittles became a centre for bread and malt loaves, the latter providing for Marks & Spencer as well as their own Sun Malt Loaf.

 Whittles had an active Social and Sports Club with large grounds etc. The company also facilitated Christmas Social events in the factory.